 Once in position in the blind or stand, movement, appearance, and sound become as important as scent.
 The hunter must think like deer, which depend upon the constant evaluation of the environment for survival.

 Use the Wind to Advantage When Hunting

-Mark Hicks, in his article, “Hunt the Wind Lull,” (Field & Stream, September 2009) advises hunters that a lull occurs when air cools at sunsets, keeping thermals from moving uphill or down.
+Mark Hicks, in his article, “Hunt the Wind Lull” (Field & Stream, September 2009), advises hunters that a lull occurs when the air cools at sunsets, keeping thermals from moving uphill or down.
 This provides a window when hunters can move into position without spooking deer bedded on high ridges.

 Use Doe Scent to Lure in Bucks

 During the rut, when bucks are seeking out mates, doe urine is an effective attractant.
 Some hunters put the urine on rags and drag them along paths to lead bucks past the stand.
 Others scent the area around the stand.

 The dragging technique can be counter-productive if the hunter makes enough of a ruckus to alert the deer that something isn’t right.

 Even better than spreading doe scent is to hunt where real does are attracting the bucks.
 Months of scouting pay off when the hunter has already learned where and when he does feed.